ERDS: streamlining and accelerating Army readiness

 |0

-This work, ERDS: streamlining and accelerating Army readiness [Image 2 of 2], by Greg Wilson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, ERDS: streamlining and accelerating Army readiness, by Greg Wilson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.